sesamyab/docs/docs/news-widget/unlocking-content.md

 # Unlocking Content

-When a user has purchased a post the unlocked content can be displayed using the `sesamy-content-container` compont.
+When a user has purchased a post the unlocked content can be displayed using the `sesamy-content-container` component.
 The content can either be embedded directly on the page or fetched from the server using a signed url.

 The signed url's can for instance be shared in a order confirmation email and renders a page without any further authentication.
 To avoid that the signed links are being distributed that have a limited expiery.